steciuk/PS2-cardiac-electrophysiology/README.md

 ## How to run

-Install dependencies:
+1. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-Run the app:
+2. Run the app:

 ```bash
 python main.py
 ```

-Open web browser and go to the address shown in the terminal to view the app.
+3. Open web browser and go to the address shown in the terminal to view the app.

+To avoid any conflicts, it is highly recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) for installing the dependencies.

 ## Compatible formats